Roots in Agriculture

 Some of the garden boxes had educational themes, such as “California Trans-Plants,” highlighting the state’s non-native plants, “The ABCs of California Agriculture,” and “Crops That Flopped,” about crops that didn’t flourish in California.
 There was also the “Farmers Outstanding in the Field” section, recognizing 13 Californian farmers.

 Bountiful Valley Farm also had minimal livestock representation.
-Unlike the Family Farm idea to have actual livestock, Bountiful Valley Farm had statues of cattle: one Hereford steer and a Holstein dairy cow, which produce beef and milk respectively.
+Unlike the Family Farm idea to have actual livestock, Bountiful Valley Farm had statues of cattle: one Hereford steer and a Holstein dairy cow, which produced beef and milk respectively.

 Interactive Area